ligurio/elle-cli/README.md

 [![Testing](https://github.com/ligurio/elle-cli/actions/workflows/test.yaml/badge.svg)](https://github.com/ligurio/elle-cli/actions/workflows/test.yaml)

-is a command-line tool with black-box transactional safety checkers.
+is a command-line frontend to transactional consistency checkers for black-box databases.
 In comparison to Jepsen library it is standalone and language-agnostic tool.
 You can use it with tests written in any programming language and everywhere where JVM is available.
 Under the hood `elle-cli` uses libraries [Elle](https://github.com/jepsen-io/elle),